YMCA Youth and Government: Tennessee

 Tennessee's Youth in Government program is the second largest in the nation, with approximately 6000 students participating in Youth In Government and Model United Nations conferences.
-The program is conducted by the YMCA Center for Civic Engagement in Nashville.
-Youth in Government is an annual conference held for high school and middle school students in the State Capitol to simulate the legislative, executive, and judicial branches.
-Students serve as either Senators or Representatives, justices or lawyers in the Supreme Court, the Governor and his cabinet, which includes the Commissioners of all the State Executive Branches.
-Students can also serve as members of the conference press corps or lobbyists for a firm.
-Each fall, a Model United Nations conference is sponsored, where students participate as either a member country of the General Assembly, a member country of the Security Council, a member of the Secretariat, a lawyer in the International Court of Justice, or a member of the conference press corps.
-Both programs are for high school students (9-12) and also offer abbreviated versions to middle school students across the state.
+The program is conducted by the YMCA Center for Civic Engagement, headquartered in Nashville.
+Youth in Government is an annual conference held for high school and middle school students in the Tennessee State Capitol to simulate the legislative, executive, and judicial branches.
+Students serve as Senators or Representatives in the General Assembly, justices or lawyers in the Supreme Court, the Governor and their cabinet (including the Commissioners of all the State Executive Branches), members of the conference press corps, or lobbyists for a firm.
+Each fall, a Model United Nations conference is sponsored, where students participate as either a member country or presiding officer of the General Assembly, a member country of the Security Council, a member of the Secretariat under the elected Secretary-General, a lawyer or justice in the International Court of Justice, or a member of the conference press corps.
+Both programs are for high school students (9–12) and also offer abbreviated versions to middle school students across the state.
 The CCE has an expansive alumni program, with graduates of the program serving as conference staff, delegation leaders, or component advisors.